moondance-labs/tanssi-docs/node-operators/sequencers/operational-tasks/index.md

 ---
 title: Sequencers Operational Tasks
-description: Learn how to manage your activities as a sequencer in the Tanssi appchain protocol, including managing your account, upgrading your node, and more.
+description: Learn how to manage your activities as a sequencer in the Tanssi network protocol, including managing your account, upgrading your node, and more.
 icon: octicons-arrow-switch-24
 template: index-page.html
 ---